 One thing I learned very quickly when meeting people face to face, was that those who were mega fit, having spent years training and honing their bodies for triathlons or some other super human feat, didn’t want to lose their hard-earned physical prowess.
 And on this trip they certainly would lose it, fast: muscle loss, exhaustion, hunger, wasting, freezing, misery etc, for two months or more.
 Those people quickly disappeared and I rejected all super heroes, as I wasn’t one myself.

 The list got smaller.
 I was left with the ordinary: a lawyer from the UK, who had a wealth of outdoor experience, and a Polish nuclear physicist who was also a ski instructor and conveniently lived in Sweden.
 Not so ordinary in their day jobs, perhaps, but perfect in their mindset, their expectations.
 Failure was an option I told them, but if that were the case, whatever we eventually did, whatever the route, it couldn’t be called a failure: we would be out there doing it in the freezing cold, alone.
 Slow and steady, a river crossing may be too dangerous and need a long detour, which meant, as the crow flies, no progress that day.
 The more I tried to put them off, the more they seemed to love the idea: enthusiasm for the unknown, where success and failure just don’t figure.

-I did have to fly to Amsterdam to meet the nuclear physicist, but this was a price worth paying.
+The lawyer fell by the wayside and I did have to fly to Northern Sweden to meet the nuclear physicist, but this was a price worth paying.
 Finding a Team Mate is not easy and never cheap!